 - Add the flour, brown sugar, cinnamon, and melted butter in a small bowl.
 Mix with a fork until crumbs start to form.
 The crumbs should be about the size of a pea.
 Feel free to add in more/less cinnamon and adjust to your taste.

-- Take the dough out of the fridge and fold in about ¾ of the crumbs.
+- Remove the dough from the fridge and fold in about ¾ of the crumbs.
 If the crumbs are difficult to fold in, let the dough sit for a minute to warm up.
-The dough will be a little lumpy, but don't worry if it does not incorporate fully.
+The dough will be a little lumpy, but don't worry if it is not fully incorporated.

 - Make the cookie dough balls.
 Each ball should weigh around 6 oz or ¾ cups.
 The dough should make around 5-7 large cookies.
-Once the dough is in a ball, take about a quarter chunk of dough off the top and flatten it to form a round disc.
-Flatten the dough with your thumb to form a well.
-Inside the well, place a heaping tablespoon of the filling and a small sprinkle of the crumbs.
+Once the dough is in a ball, take about a quarter chunk off the top and flatten it to form a round disc.
+Flatten the dough with your thumb to create a well.
+Place a heaping tablespoon of the filling and a small sprinkle of the crumbs inside the well.
 The filling should completely fill in the well.
 Cover the well and filling area with the remaining cookie dough.
 Repeat for the remaining cookies.

-- When the cookies are almost ready in the freezer, preheat the oven to 375°.
-In order to get a solid cook, place one empty baking sheet upside-down in the oven and place the tray with the cookie dough on top of it.
-Bake for 24-26 minutes, or until the edges show a golden brown tint.
+- When the cookies are almost ready in the freezer, preheat the oven to 375°F. To get a solid cook, place one empty baking sheet upside-down in the oven and place the tray with the cookie dough on top.
+Bake for 24-26 minutes or until the edges are golden brown.

-- Let the cookies come to room temperature before enjoying!
-Store the cookies in an air-tight container.
+- Let the cookies come to room temperature before enjoying.

 Leave a Reply